Family Friendly Fall Activities in the San Francisco Bay Area

 Lemos Farms Pumpkin Patch Sign

 A fun farm in the Half Moon Bay Area, it’s been a Bay Area favorite since the 1980s.
 There is a train ride, pony rides, a haunted house, a petting zoo, and so much more.
 We took the kids when they were younger, and they loved running around the farm, picking out pumpkins, playing on the rides, and my son wanted to do the train ride over and over again.
 This is great for kids who are 70 lbs. or less.
 Once your child hits 70 lbs., the rides they can enjoy becomes limited.
 You can buy timed entry passes online for either the morning or the afternoon.
+Tickets will be sold at the door but are not guaranteed and may be limited if capacity is reached.
+They will be open August 30th – November 16th, Wednesday – Sunday in September, every day in October, and only weekends in November.

 Dell’Osso Family Farm

 This one is a bit of a drive, but worth it.
 Out near Tracy, there is Dell’Osso Farms.
 It’s known for its elaborate corn maze, where you can quite literally get lost in the corn.
 They also have rides, bounce houses, a haunted castle and more.
 We went when my son was a toddler, but I have wanted to return with older ones for a long time.
 It really is a fun experience for any age, even adults.
 And there is a food court and gift shop, so you can spend a whole enjoyable day here.
+This one opens October 3rd – Halloween.
+Check online to reserve tickets.

 A young boy looking at the camera in a corn maze, with a young woman and man walking ahead